esteinig/BRIGAD3/README.md

 *ring.mergeRings(rings)*

-Merge the a list of ring objects with the current ring.
-This options is powerful, since you can mix any ring type with others, e.g. overlaying SNP annotations on the Blast Rings.
+Merge a list of ring objects with the current ring object.
+Ring merging can be powerful because you can combine ring types, e.g. overlaying SNP annotations on the Blast Rings.

 ####Rings
 ---